xsscx/srd/README.md

 ```
 The 'latest' means that from X86_64 and/or M1 ARM the SRD IPSW has been installed with cryptex installation.

+Currently maintained are 2 Build Pipelines for X86_64 and M1 T8101 using macOS 11.6.x and 12.x to Build the example Cryptex DMG.

 Do you have questions or need help?
 Reach out and open an Issue or Discussion.
 DM if that's easier.

 If you want to skip the Build Toolchain and install a Cryptex from DMG, this Repo is for you.